Clusterpuck/QuantumBackend/src/route_optimisation/README.md

 ## Recursive Cluster-First, Route-Second

 Partition into vehicle routes, then solve for heuristically optimal visit order via recursive clustering.

-All orders are partitioned into routes per vehicle, representing a cluster.

-If a cluster's size (the number of orders within the cluster), exceeds the sub-cluster threshold, the cluster is partitioned into sub-clusters.
+Routes from recursive clusters are merged together to form a larger route.
+Recursive clustering is necessary with current hardware limitations with D-Wave Ocean.

+The [vehicle clusterer](#clusterer) allocates orders to clusters that represent delivery vehicles.
+Each cluster is recursively sub-divided into smaller clusters.

-If a cluster's size is within the threshold, a [distance matrix](#distance-matrix) between orders is created.
-A [route solver](#route-solver) is used to find the optimal route from the distance matrix and returns the visit order to the cluster.
+- If a cluster's size is less than or equal to threshold, a [distance matrix](#distance-matrix) between orders is created.
+A [route solver](#route-solver) is used to find the best route from the distance matrix and returns the visit order to the cluster.

+- If a cluster's size (the number of orders within the cluster), exceeds the sub-cluster threshold, the cluster is partitioned into sub-cluster using [k-means++](#k-means).
+Recursion continues for each child cluster

-When solving parent clusters, the end of each child route is connected to the start of each other child route.
-The respective orders are part of the [distance matrix](#distance-matrix).
+- When solving parent clusters, each child cluster will have a best route allocated via recursion.
+To solve a parent cluster, each child cluster must be combined to represent a larger route.
+This has been implemented by creating a [distance matrix](#distance-matrix) where the end of each child route is connected to the start of each other child route.
+A [route solver](#route-solver) will then find the best route between all child clusters.
+The parent cluster will then contain the full route between all the child routes.

+After recursion, this will result in the ordered allocation of deliveries for all routes.

 ## Clusterer